crabcanon/angular-es6-demo/README.md

 ## About

-* A npm package originally designed for learning how to craft a complete webapp project from scratch(npm init & jspm init & gulp init).
+* A npm package originally designed for testing how to craft a complete webapp project from scratch(npm init & jspm init & gulp init).
 * This package could be used to explore:
   * new features of ECMAScript 6.
   * how to use JSPM/SystemJS to maintain your project.
-  * how to construct and combine Gulp tasks.
+  * how to construct Gulp tasks with ES6.
   * how to code with AngularJS 1.x in using ES6.
-  * how to provide a good structure of SASS.
+  * a good practice of SASS.

 ## Features(V1.0.0)